 When I first took a look at Mightynest.com, I was impressed by their story and their commitment to helping us (just regular folk) live cleaner, healthier lives.
 They’ve done the research so you don’t have to!
 They only offer items of the highest value and integrity.

 This website has it all — Kitchen items, cleaning supplies, bath and body, wellness, even a kids and pets section.
-As you can guess, I zeroed in on the kitchen section where they offer food storage, serve wear, cooking implements and cook wear.
+As you can guess, I zeroed in on the kitchen section where they offer food storage, serveware, cooking implements and cookware.
 The prices are very reasonable and members get up to a 30% discount on listed prices!

 There are also different buying options:

 Just buy the thing you want.
 Search it, click it, check it out, done.

 One-time gift boxes.
 They have lots of gift combo options, many for under $10.